luismgsantos/luismgsantos.github.io/readme.md

 - **Location:** Mar 2015 - Jun 2015 · 4 mos
 - **Description:**
   - Final project
     - Used C# to make a desktop application that manages the maintenance of client buildings by printing a report.
-The application is used by the maintenance technicians when they leave HQ to perform any maintenance related service.
+The application is used by the maintenance technicians when they leave HQ to perform any maintenance-related service.
 - **Skills:**
   - C#
   - .NET Framework